yexin01/ing-sw-2023-ye-rossi-rondi-russo/README.md

 - Resilience to disconnections ✅

 ## HOW TO START THE GAME
-Inside the "deliverables" directory there is a single jar file `ing-sw-2023-ye-rossi-rondi-russo.jar`.
+Inside the "deliverables" directory there are two folders - 'jar for Windows and MacOs Intel' and 'jar for Windows and MacOs M1' - each containing a single jar file `ing-sw-2023-ye-rossi-rondi-russo.jar`.

-It is hardly recommended to use a jar built on your own operative system.
+It is highly recommended to use a jar specifically built for your operative system.

-In order to run the jar and start the game, you firstly need to type `java -jar ing-sw-2023-ye-rossi-rondi-russo.jar` in the command line.
+In order to run the jar and start the game, you first need to type `java -jar ing-sw-2023-ye-rossi-rondi-russo.jar` in the command line.

 *Note*: You must be inside the directory where the jar file is placed `cd *path_to_directory`.